 The irony here is that I am probably one rider he can count on that would never cheat him or the County of Maui.

-This was a very high volume grocery store and at this time of the day there were lots of customers shopping.
-I was called to the front of the store to help check out customers in the only checkstand register not being used.
-When I got to the checkstand I kept focusing on the cigarette spinner that was on the sales floor where customers could grab individual packs of cigarettes at their own discretion.
-I wanted to keep an eye on that area and note anybody putting cigarettes back on the spinner.
+I wanted to focus on that one area and mentally note anybody putting cigarettes back on the spinner.
 There were long lines of customers waiting at all the registers.
-The woman whom I had spotted with the loose packs of cigarettes on top of her cart was now waiting in my line...about 6 to 8 customers behind and wondered if this woman would have any cigarettes for me to ring up.
+Shazam, out of the clear blue sky, the woman whom I had spotted with the individual packs of cigarettes at the top of her cart, is now waiting in my check-out lane -- about eight customers behind and I wondered if she would have any cigarettes for me to ring up.

-A short time later, she is now my customer to ring up.
+A short time later, she is now my customer to take care of and the moment of truth is now facing me -- or, maybe the lack of truth.
 After scanning all of her items, I didn't notice the seven (7) packs of cigarettes.
 I bagged up her merchandise and she paid for them.
-When I gave her the receipt and thanked her for shopping at the store, I quietly asked her what had happened to the cigarettes she had placed at the top of her basket?
-She told me she had put them back on the cigarette spinner.
+When I gave her the receipt and thanked her for shopping at the store, I quietly asked her what had happened to the individual packs of cigarettes she had placed at the top of her cart?
+She told me she had returned them back to the cigarette spinner.

-I then told the head-clerk, Bob Schrum, who was taking care of customers in a couple of registers in front of me, that we needed to call the police out to the store to have them search inside this woman's purse.
-I was convinced by her response to me, without seeing her place the cigarettes inside of her purse, that she had those cigarettes concealed inside her purse.
+I informed the Head Clerk, Bob Schrum, who was taking care of customers in a couple of registers in front of me, that we needed to call the police out to the store to have them search inside this woman's purse.
+I was convinced by her response to me, without seeing her place the cigarettes inside of her purse, that she had those cigarettes concealed within that handbag.
 If I am wrong, I have lost my job on this day.

-When I confidently made that remark to the head-clerk, this woman opened up her purse and took out the cigarettes and gave them to me along with the lipstick and non-food items she also wanted to steal.
-Had she just been honest with me I would have just rung up her cigarettes and the other items and let her pay for them instead of making a big deal and having her arrested.
+When I confidently made that remark to the Head Clerk, this woman opened up her purse and took out the cigarettes and gave them to me, along with the lipstick and non-food items she also wanted to steal.
+Had she just been honest with me, I would have rang up her cigarettes, along with the other items and let her pay for them instead of creating a big ordeal by having her arrested.

-The store manager, Dale Wolfe, was coming back from lunch and I told him from the checkstand that we needed to call the police out again to have this woman, who was now detained inside the manager's office, arrested for stealing.
+The store manager, Dale Wolfe, was just coming back from lunch and I made it known to him, from the checkstand, that we needed to call the police out again to have this woman, who was now detained inside the manager's office, arrested for stealing.
 This was the second woman I caught stealing on this day and the second time this manager had to make that call.
 The first time was the woman with the $1400 at the bottom of her purse.

 What's the irony of this story?

-I was the only employee in this store on this day who knew this woman had seven (7) packs of cigarettes at the top of her shopping cart while she was pushing it around the sales floor.
+I was the only employee in the store who observed this woman having seven (7) packs of cigarettes at the top of her shopping cart while she was pushing it around the sales floor.
+Believe me, I was the only one.
+Head Clerk Schrum was much aware of what was going on but he was too busy ringing up customers.

-When she came to the front of the store to have her groceries rung up, she could have easily chosen any of the other 10 to 12 cash registers (I don't remember exactly how many registers there were) to wait in line for 15 minutes and that employee would not have known about the cigarettes and she would not have been arrested that day because I wasn't going to confront her while she was being rung up at another register.
+When she came to the front of the store to have her groceries rung up, she could have easily chosen any of the other 10 to 12 cash registers (I don't remember exactly how many registers there were), to wait in line for 15 minutes and that employee would not have known about the cigarettes and she would not have been arrested that day because I wasn't going to confront her while she was being rung up at another register.
+And, she did not want to increase the odds of her getting caught stealing by being rung up by a cashier she felt may have seen her up at the front, removing the loose packs of cigarettes from the spinner.
+Believe me again, she should have never considered that prospect at all.

-Her choosing my register to wait in line for 15 minutes was her only mistake while trying to steal on this day.
+Her calculated decision to choose my register to wait in line for 15 minutes was her fatal mistake while trying to steal on that day.
+She chose the only employee she absolutely knew, for a fact, was not at the front of the store when she removed the cigarettes from the spinner.
 According to other employees, she was another regular shopper at this particular store.
 A shopper the rest of the employees of this store would have never suspected of stealing because of the way she looked.
-And she was probably stealing regularly...
+And she was probably stealing regularly.

 It was the store featured in the picture above where this story of the shoplifter and the seven (7) packs of cigarettes took place.
 Why I worked hard for this guy has boggled my mind for years.
-Wolfe thought wearing a white shirt and a tie made him smart----but he was mostly, in my opinion, just an idiot who had friends just like him in supervision and all he did was kiss their asses.
+Wolfe thought wearing a white shirt and a tie made him smart---but he was mostly, in my opinion, just an idiot who had friends just like him in supervision and all he did was kiss their asses.
 The woman next to him, her name is Marge Harding.
 Harding was just as rude as he was.
-She was a nasty, belligerent and "rude" could have been her middle name.
-It wouldn't surprise me to find out that they took bubble baths together practicing on how to be rude to others.
-The other three employees to the left of her were really super wonderful hard working people.
+She was a nasty, belligerent, and "rude" could have been her middle name.
+It would not surprise me to find out that they took bubble baths together practicing on how to be rude to others.
+The three employees to her left were really supper, wonderful and hard-working people.

 And to think that the Maui Bus Driver seen on this page thought I might want to cheat him and the County of Maui.